ewancoder/tyr-ops/do.md

 6. Add improved metrics monitoring and alerting - it's free, so let's test this
 7. Do **not** enable ipv6 for now, let's do it manually later if needed.
 8. Also no need for initialization scripts.

+> In future, we might want to add initialization scripts, when we finish writing them & start maintaining them.

 9. Hostname - `do-worker-region-ID`, for the first worker for example `do-worker-lon-1` etc.
   - Probably a good idea to also change hostname of main node, to `do-main-lon`.
+  - Main leader node now has: `do-main-lon`.
 10. No need for tags (for now).
 11. Project - `TypingRealm`.